-Little Espinosa Inlet is one of those magical places, l first saw it in 1971 when l was first employed as a logger here, the first time l drove over the bridge heading out to fair harbor, the tides was dropping and there was quite a flow, looked like a river to me.
-Later that day on the return back to camp, the tide was coming in and the flow was back into little espinosa inlet.
-Took my a second to realize this was all ocean and not a river.
-I can tell you one thing, its a beautiful spot to see.
+Little Espinosa Inlet is one of those magical places, l first saw it in 1971 when l was first employed as a logger here, the first time l drove over the bridge heading out to fair harbor, the tides were dropping and there was quite a flow, looked like a river to me.
+Later that day on the return back to camp, the tide was coming in and the flow was back into little Espinosa inlet.
+Took me a second to realize this was all ocean and not a river.
+I can tell you one thing, it’s a beautiful spot to see.
 I took my wife there last summer and she were stunned by its beauty.

 There are opportunities for kayaking in this inlet, but because of the high winds and rough coastline, it is a good idea to have some experienced paddlers in your group.
 Little Espinosa Inlet on Vancouver Island is the best put-in point for kayakers.